JetBrains/space-issues-import/README.md

 optional arguments:
   -h, --help                        show this help message and exit

-  --youtrackToken YOUTRACKTOKEN     Optional YouTrack token to access server.
+  --youtrackToken YOUTRACKTOKEN     YouTrack token to access server;
-                                    Will fetch issues as a guest otherwise
+                                    will fetch issues as a guest otherwise

   --importSource IMPORTSOURCE       Import source name

   --dryRun                          tell Space to run import without actually
                                     creating issues

-  --updateExistingIssues,           tells Space what should be done when --skipExistingIssues              issues match by external id
+  --updateExistingIssues,           tell Space what should be done when --skipExistingIssues              issues match by external id

-  --replaceMissingStatus,           tells Space what should be done when it --skipMissingStatus               does not have a status
+  --replaceMissingStatus,           tell Space what should be done when it --skipMissingStatus               does not have a status

-  --replaceMissingAssignee,         tells Space what should be done when it --skipMissingAssignee             does not have a assignee
+  --replaceMissingAssignee,         tell Space what should be done when it --skipMissingAssignee             does not have a assignee

   -a ASSIGNEE, --assignee ASSIGNEE  map assignee from external system to Space